develeap-green/gan-shmuel/weight/README.md

 * Returns "OK" with a 200 OK status by default.
 * If the system depends on external resources (e.g., a database) and they are not available, it returns "Failure" with a 500 Internal Server Error.
-* This API specification ensures a comprehensive approach to managing and recording the weights of trucks and containers, facilitating efficient and accurate payments to providers.